pyrocko/grond/docs/source/examples/satellite_insar/index.rst

 Green's function download
 -------------------------

-To download the precalculated Green's functions needed in this exercise, run
+To download the pre-calculated Green's functions needed in this exercise, run

 .. code-block :: sh